isomerpages/moe-greenridgepri/_partners-in-education/Student ICON (Google Classroom).md

 <img src="/images/Partners%20in%20Education/frame.png"
      style="width:30%">

 Student iCON is web-based.
-Students can use their web browser in their internet- enabled computing or mobile devices to visit [https://workspace.google.com/dashboard](https://workspace.google.com/dashboard) to access Student iCON.
+Students can use their web browser in their internet- enabled computing or mobile devices to visit <a href="https://workspace.google.com/dashboard" target="_blank">https://workspace.google.com/dashboard</a> to access Student iCON.
 You can also scan the QR code above to access the above URL.

 **Q3.
 Which Operating System or browser should my students use?**